NetApp/harvest/docs/prepare-cdot-clusters.md

 The certificate's generated name for reference: ntap
 ```

 Now install the server certificate we created above with SAN.
+Copy certificate from `ca/umeng-aff300-05-06.crt` and private key from `ca/umeng-aff300-05-06.key`

 ```
 umeng-aff300-05-06::*> security certificate install -type server